Research

 New Feature: Bulk Edit

-Bulk Edit was introduced to save editors time by allowing them to update multiple assets/locales at once.
-Instead of repeating the same action across dozens of items, like changing metadata, adding tags, or updating locales - users can now apply edits in bulk.
-This reduces repetitive workflows, minimizes errors, and speeds up publishing operations significantly.
+Bulk Edit was introduced to save editors time by allowing them to update multiple assets/locales at once, reducing repetitive tasks, minimizing errors, and speeding up publishing workflows.

 In the Editor App, assets must first be saved and then published before they become available online.
 In the next Bulk Editing example, I’ll update a metadata field across multiple locales of the same asset in just a few seconds: